by Dan Swanson

 John Garrick was proud of his other self for working out the details so quickly, and also of all the good that Whiz Kid would do for the world.
 And one nice result of Doctor Fate’s intervention was now that he knew in advance of the failure of his first effort, when this movie show was over, he could skip past his failure and go right to the good part.

 Nabu saw the sly smile on John’s face.
-He remembered when, half a million years ago, as a Lord of Order he had been sent to Earth from the planet Cilia and himself had shared the same kind of brash confidence John was filled with now.
+He remembered when, half a million years ago, as a Lord of Order he had been sent to Earth from the planet Cilia and had likewise shared the same kind of brash confidence John was filled with now.
 He regretted how hard the upcoming tableau would hit the youngster, but John had to learn to accept reality.
 There were some things that were beyond the scope of his powers.